schavesgm/openTools/README.md

 ```

 ---
-## concatenateOpenQCD
+## concatenate_hadspec -- Submodule
-Scripts to concatenate openQCD correlation function data into a single file.
-Each
+Scripts to concatenate Fastum hadspec correlation function data into a single file.
-file will contain ``N_C x N_S`` statistics of the particle to be analysed.
+Each file will contain ``N_C x N_S`` statistics of the particle to be analysed.
+The
+scripts support mesons and baryons.

 ## run_scan -- Submodule
 Collection of scripts to run jobs on the server using a better approach than the